 The TARDIS lands and the Doctor tells Zoë and Jamie they are on Dulkis, a completely peaceful world occupied by total pacifists.
 Unfortunately, The TARDIS didn’t land in the capital but on the radioactive Island home to a museum of war and weapons – the only place on the planet that weapons exist.

 The Dominators order their Quarks to set-up drilling.

-The Doctor and Jaime leave the education and research center and run into the Dominators and their robot servants, the Quarks.
+The Doctor and Jamie leave the education and research center and run into the Dominators and their robot servants, the Quarks.
 They are taken into the spaceship, examined and tested.
-Only Jaime is physically examined and the Dominators assume the Doctor is the same.
+Only Jamie is physically examined and the Dominators assume the Doctor is the same.
 The Doctor also intentionally flunks the Dominators’ intelligent tests.